sonipuneet/object-x-detection/README.md

-# Computer Vision Project - Image Object Detection
+# Image Object Detection using Feature Matching and Template Matching

 Goal - To identify objects of different categories within an image and differentitate between them based on their categories using the heuristic approach (Instead of machine learning approach).